ezno/easy_translation/README.md

 ## 2. How to use

-# Translation
+### Translation

-1. Duplicate prior Google spreadsheet file
+1. Duplicate the prior Google spreadsheet file
-2. Copy new spreadsheet's Id value from URL of new spread sheet
+2. Copy the new spreadsheet's Id value from the URL of a new spreadsheet

 ```
 https://docs.google.com/spreadsheets/d/{SPREAD_SHEET_ID}/edit#gid=0
 ```

 3. Go to Dashboard Google Spread sheet
-4. Paste spreadsheet's Id on your part of `sheetID` column
+4. Paste the spreadsheet's Id on your part of the `sheetID` column

 ![](https://hackmd.io/_uploads/SJwBB2iun.png)